👋🤓 Hi, I am Xuechao Zhang (pronounced like “Sue-chow Jang”).

 - I am familiar with common libraries in robotics and AI such as PyTorch, ROS and Pybullet, as well as EDA tools like Altium Designer, AutoCAD, and Solidworks.

-- By gathering the right tools and organizing documents, I know how to make things done more efficiently (whether individual or team-oriented).
-And I am able to quickly grasp new concepts (now boosted by the power of ChatGPT).
+- By gathering the right tools and reviewing regularly, I know how to make things done more efficiently (whether individual or team-oriented).
+And I am able to quickly grasp new concepts (now boosted by the power of LLMs).

 Q: Work Habits?